Striving for excellence..... Learning for life

 During this week-long section of the unit, the children are involved in activities that encourage them to apply skills and knowledge in real-life contexts.
 They solve real or imagined problems through learning and gain inspiration from a range of creative activities.

 In the final part of each ILP, the children become performers, experts and informers!
 They link their learning back to the starting point and provide opportunities to share and celebrate their achievements with parents and carers.

 Take a look at our Curriculum Long Term Plans:

 Throughout the year, teachers may adapt these plans.
 The most up-to-date information for each topic can be found on the year group pages.

-You will find the PE, Maths and English overviews on the subject specific pages.
+You will find the Philosophy, PE, Maths and English overviews on the subject specific pages.